-How to prepare for a carbon audit
+How to prepare for a greenhouse gas audit

 So we thought we’d share our top tips to ensure your emissions inventory is audit-ready.